m-gamao/shop-site/README.md

 Steps:

+Where I left off:

-1. Video #3 Google sign-in.
+1. Video #4 about to start.